Equity Center Educators

 Students Advocating Gender Equality (SAGE)

 SAGE seeks to facilitate discussion and support for gender, diversity, and other women’s issues, both on and off campus.
-We have an extensive library of educational and recreational resources on women’s and gender issues located in the Equity Center, and our members are available for support, to answer questions, or just talk during office hours.
+We have an extensive library of educational and recreational resources on women’s and gender issues located in the Equity Center, and our members are available for support, to answer questions, or just talk.